David Belasco: Influence on American theatre

-When I produced The Easiest Way I found myself in a dlimma.
+When I produced The Easiest Way I found myself in a dilemma.
 I planned one of its scenes to be an exact counterpart of a little hall bedroom in a cheap theatrical boarding-house in New York.
 We tried to build the scene in my shops, but, somehow, we could not make it look shabby enough.
 So I went to the meanest theatrical lodging-house I could find in the Tenderloin district and bought the entire interior of one of its most dilapidated rooms—patched furniture, threadbare carpet, tarnished and broken gas fixtures, tumble-down cupboards, dingy doors and window-casings, and even the faded paper on the walls.

 Belasco's original scripts were often filled with long, specific descriptions of props and set dressings.
 He has not been noted for producing unusually naturalistic scenarios.

 Belasco both embraced existing theatre technology and sought to expand on it.
 Both of Belasco's New York theatres were built on the cutting edge of their era's technology.
 When Belasco took over the Republic Theatre, he drilled a new basement level to accommodate his machinery.
 He had the Stuyvesant Theatre specially constructed with great amounts of flyspace, hydraulics systems and lighting rigs.
 The basement of the Stuyvesant contained a working machine shop, where Belasco and his team experimented with lighting and other special effects.
 Many of the innovations developed in the Belasco shop were sold to other producers.

 F. Scott Fitzgerald refers to Belasco's reputation for realism in his novel The Great Gatsby (1925).
 A drunken visitor in the library of Gatsby's mansion exclaims in amazement that the books are genuine: "See!" he cried triumphantly.
 "It's a bona-fide piece of printed matter.
 It fooled me.
 This fella's a regular Belasco.
 It's a triumph.
 What thoroughness!
 What realism!
 Knew when to stop, too—didn't cut the pages."